brauliobezerra/reference/src/paths.md

 # fn main() {}
 ```

+### `self`

-* Paths starting with the keyword `self` begin resolution relative to the
+Paths starting with the keyword `self` begin resolution relative to the
 current module.
 Each further identifier must resolve to an item.

 ```rust
 fn foo() {}